laurencee/Livestream.Monitor/README.md

 ## General Features
 * Add your favourite livestreams to be monitored from twitch, youtube, mixer or smashcast
 * Custom command line option for launching twitch/youtube/hitbox chat for the selected stream (presets include Chrome/Firefox/Edge)
-* Stream quality selection options
+* Stream quality favorites stored per api in a priority order
 * Toast notifications for streams coming online
 * Toast notifications for popular streams (so you never miss a special event)
 * Filter your channel list to find and manage streams quickly